-Boundary fences, noise, access rights & objections from neighbours
+The Party Wall Act, boundary fences, noise, access rights and objections from neighbours

 Building Control cannot offer any advice as to who may own fences or land.

 Boundary lines, fences, walls etc are usually indicated on the title deeds or Land Registry document.
 If you have a mortgage your lender will hold these.
 On an older property where no indication exists you may need to take legal advice as to your boundaries if they are in doubt.

 Check your deeds and speak to your neighbours and get agreement as to where the boundary is before you plan to build a property extension.
 (The Council does not keep records, which show precise ownership boundaries).

 Check with next door to see if they know if the below ground foundations of any wall or structure close to the boundary encroach on your property.
 This may mean a gap will need to be kept or a special foundation designed.
 If you are unsure then excavate a trial hole down to the level of the foundations, note the details and pass this information to your surveyor or architect.
 Be careful not to damage any foundation or underground equipment if you do this.
 If the foundations of your extension will encroach on your neighbours property then Planning Permission will be required. (see Planning Services ).

 Check if there are any services (gas, water etc.) under where you plan to build an property extension

 This may impose restrictions or require a special foundation design, particularly if there is a public sewer to be built over, (details of public sewers and the specifications of work required by the Water Authority - the sewer owner - are available from Building Control, see contact details below.

 You may need to notify the owners of adjoining properties as required by The Party Wall Act